divio/divio-cloud-docs/how-to/diagnose-performance-issues.rst

 return a result, then only rewriting the query will be solution.)

 Well-established APM solutions suitable for web applications include New Relic and Elastic APM.
-Most well-known services offer integration packages for multiple different languages (for Aldryn Django users, we provide the :ref:`Django Telemetry addon for Elastic APM <configure-apm>`).
+Most well-known services offer integration packages for multiple different languages.

 For any mission-critical application or serious effort to identify performance shortfalls, we strongly recommend using APM.
 A little investment in APM can save you great expenditure in time, effort and money.